-The success of the Tacoma Community College Associate in Nursing - Direct Transfer Agreement/Major Related Program Degree (DTA/MRP) revolves around faculty committed to quality education and students committed to the program curriculum.
+The success of the Tacoma Community College Associate in Applied Science Nursing Transfer Degree Program revolves around faculty committed to quality education and students committed to the program curriculum.
 Developing a supportive atmosphere that promotes learning during the transition into an intense nursing program is a challenging task that requires constant nurturing.
 TCC assists students in this transition through a variety of on-campus programs and organizations.
-The ability to meet the needs of students is the key to retention and reflects the overall success of the DTA/MRP program.
+The ability to meet the needs of students is the key to retention and reflects the overall success of the Associate in Applied Science Nursing Transfer Degree program.
 The faculty at TCC has carefully designed courses which enhance individual growth and promote academic success.
 By integrating nursing students into the educational community through orientation, tutoring, advisement, and mentoring, TCC promotes quality education and quality nursing care.
 These programs include: